nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 the `plans.txt` file according to the newly modified plan list.
 <br><br>
 This completes the process of updating an existing workout in WerkIt!

+##### Design Considerations for Updating Existing Workout
+###### Update a workout will cause a cascade update action
+When an existing workout is updated, plans that contain that workout should also be updated.
+This cascade update action from `workout -> plan` must be done so that the data in the `workouts.txt`, `plans.txt` files matches.

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>